josh-ashkinaze/plurals/README.md

 ## Inspecting the exact prompts that an Agent is doing
 It is important to know what exactly is going on behind the scenes, so we have a few ways to do this!

 By calling `agent.info`, we can retrieve a dictionary containing comprehensive information about the Agent, including their prompts, full system instructions, and a key called `history`, which consists of the prompts and responses of agents.
-You can get this key by calling ‘agent.history’ if that is your main interest.
+You can get this `history` key by calling ‘agent.history’ if that is your main interest.
 You can also access the responses of agents more directly by simply calling ‘agent.responses’.
 ```python
 from plurals.agent import Agent
 a = Agent(ideology="very conservative", model='gpt-4o', task="A task here")